 How nice!
-Since then, I spend most of the programming time on the Linux platform and learned much from Linux and the community.
+Since then, I spent most of the programming time on the Linux platform and learned much from Linux and the community.
 I must say, with learning Linux, I become a better programmer.

 I always suggest beginner start with Linux when learning to program.
 But how to learn it, what exactly do we want to learn?
-This is a guide for the beginner to learn Linux from scratch.
+Here is a guide for the beginner to learn Linux from scratch.

 Why learn Linux?

-- The first truth is: Linux has dominated the server market, most computing servers are run Linux.
+- The first truth is: Linux has dominated the server market, most computing servers are running Linux.
 As a developer, especially for Web development, you need to write code run on Linux, deploy code on Linux, and you maybe need to maintain a Linux server.

 - Learn system programming API and low-level programming.
 With the trend of IoT, there is more software involving low-level programming, coding with standard C/C++ is a requirement for this kind of task.
 This kind of development usually needs proficient skills with Linux.